jundalisay/sp/content/en/research/hume/treatise/book-1/part-1/section-01b.md

 Other people might suggest an additional exception that our secondary ideas are images of our primary ideas, and so are not derived from impression.

-However, this is not an exception because those primary ideas are simple ideas which are supposed to be derived from impressions.
+However, this is not an exception because those primary ideas are simple ideas which are supposed to be derived from impressions. -->

-Generally, There are No Innate A Priori Ideas
+### Generally, There are No Innate A Priori Ideas

-This is the first principle that I establish in the science of human nature.
+This is my first principle in the science of human nature.

 This question on the sequence of our impressions or ideas is the same as the question whether:
 - there are any innate ideas [ a priori ], or